bitcoinmonolith/bitcoin/README.md

   4x.
 - `computeSatoshiMerkleRoot` gives empty bytes (void), instead of giving a `mutated` boolean.

+## Short Term Goal:
+- Install Termux on your phone.
+- `pkg install deno`
+- `deno run -A bitcoinmonolith.ts`
+- Full node with full history running and fitting in your phone.

 ## Long Term Goals:

 - Be a full node with storage optimization.